Wyther-Yang/DOD-demo/README.md

 # DOD-demo
-These is demo that used to compare the difference between DOD and OOD.
+These is a demo that used to compare the difference between DOD and OOD.